Fire door inspection app

 • Prior visit history visible without searching

-• Remedial status carried forward automatically
+• Remedial status carried forward between visits

 What lives in this area